lmangall/AI-GSuite-WhatsApp-Control/README.md

 Jarvis is your personal AI assistant accessible through WhatsApp, capable of managing your entire Google Workspace, performing web searches, and engaging in natural conversations.

 **Featuring:**
 🪺 NestJS - *dependency injection go brrr~*
 🍆 MCP - *oh yeah, we're that cutting edge*
 🦜 LangChain - *one AI call is never enough*
 🌐 Fully Deployed - *not on localhost, actual internet* 📱 WhatsApp - *building a UI is for you know, front-end people*

  The agent have his own Google Calendar and it can be used as a personification of the agent, to make it more tangible but also have an overview of the scheduled tasks.
 The agent can decide alone to add to its calendar

 ## Discovery Steps:
+(What I did to arrive to this result)

 ### Phase 1: Individual Testing & Validation